Trump's 'Past Words, Actions' Cited In Judge's Ruling For Anonymous Jurors In Sex Assault Trial

 Thursday’s ruling was in response to a request made by the Daily News and the Associated Press, who had objected to the idea of anonymous juries, arguing that the identities of jurors is “within the presumption of public access to court proceedings.”
 Neither Trump nor Carroll objected to having anonymous jurors.

-Carroll, now age 79 and living in Orange County, made headlines in June 2019 when she claimed in a cover story for New York Magazine that Trump raped her in a dressing room at Bergdorf Goodman in the mid-1990s.
+Carroll, now age 79 and living in the Hudson Valley, in Orange County, made headlines in June 2019 when she claimed in a cover story for New York Magazine that Trump raped her in a dressing room at Bergdorf Goodman in the mid-1990s.

 Trump has repeatedly denied the allegations, saying he never met Carroll and that she is “totally lying” to sell her memoir and is “not my type.”